actionhero/actionhero/site/source/includes/docs/ops/running_actionhero.md

 notice: cluster complete, Bye!
 ```

-actionhero is intended to be run on `*nix` operating systems.
+ActionHero is intended to be run on `*nix` operating systems.
 The `start` and `startCluster` commands provide support for signaling.
 (There is limited support for some of these commands in windows).

 **actionhero start**